kas-entertainment/PacWar/README.md

 There are different types of levels or labyrinths depending on the number of people who wish to interact in the game.
 Our proposal will add more players, and modify the skills of the original characters to give the project a plus.

+# Purpose

+Create a game that is entertaining for all ages, easy to use and fun for different users who can interact anywhere in the world

+# Problem

+# Demo

 # Board elements
 - Player: its function is to take all the possible points, at the same time hide from the ghosts, defend against the opponents and attack the other players to be the only player on the board and win.